 - The sample results for all contaminants from the previous calendar year must be included.
 If you did not monitor for a contaminant in the previous year, you must go back to your last sample result for that contaminant and include them.
 Continue to report existing data until a new result replaces it.
-No data older than five (5) years is required. - Since data in the Sample Date column often reflects the entire year as opposed to a single sample date, water suppliers may report it as a year, instead of month/year.

-- Non-detected contaminants (or "0" results or a result with the "less than" symbol, which is "<") should not be included in any of the detected contaminants tables.
+No data older than 5 years is required. - Since data in the Sample Date column often reflects the entire year as opposed to a single sample date, water suppliers may report it as a year, instead of month/year. - Non-detected contaminants (or "0" results or a result with the "less than" symbol, which is "<") should not be included in any of the detected contaminants tables.
 If desired, you can list or identify your non-detected contaminants elsewhere in the report. - All sample results must be reported in the same units that are listed in the Contaminants column found in Table 1: Detected Contaminants.
 MCLs must be reported in "CCR Units," not the traditional MCL units.
 Sample results may need to be converted to "CCR Units" as per the instructions in Table 1. - The violation block must be marked "Y" (yes) or "N" (no) for each detect.
 If no MCL's were exceeded in all Detected Sample Results Tables, you may include the following statement: "No MCL's or Treatment Techniques were exceeded" in any location of the CCR.
-If the violation block is marked "Y" (yes), you must describe the violation and actions you have taken to address the violation.